Contact

 Ruth Hon

-Deputy Director, Global Softlines Technical Services and Harmonization
+Global Softlines Technical Director

 Get insights on international developments, new regulations, case studies and updates on SGS activities.